littlelittlebook/rust-helloworld-ui/README.md

-Status Message
+hello world with ui
 ==============

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/near-examples/rust-status-message)

 <!-- MAGIC COMMENT: DO NOT DELETE!
 Everything above this line is hidden on NEAR Examples page -->

-This smart contract saves and records the status messages of NEAR accounts that call it.
+This smart contract returns a "hello world! <your message>" string.

+This is based on https://github.com/near-examples/rust-status-message

 Windows users: please visit the [Windows-specific README file](README-Windows.md).